Table of Contents

 What is Source-to-Pay (S2P)?

-Source-to-Pay is a refinement or evolution of the Procure-to-Pay model as it adds another layer to the process, strategic sourcing.
+Source-to-Pay is a refinement or evolution of the Procure-to-Pay model as it adds another layer to the process, strategic sourcing process.

-In order to strategically source the best possible price for goods and services, S2P uses digital networks and the data they create to gain better visibility into the procurement process.
+In order to strategically source the best possible price for goods and services, Source-to-Pay uses digital networks and the data they create to gain better visibility into the procurement process.

-Through those insights, S2P software is able to strengthen compliance, negotiate better prices, and make more accurate forecasts.
+Through those insights, Source-to-Pay software is able to strengthen compliance, negotiate better prices, and make more accurate forecasts.

-Essentially, S2P adds an integrating spend management solution to P2P that allows companies to effect savings through tighter internal controls, greater supply chain efficiency, and better vendor/supplier relationship management.
+Essentially, Source-to-Pay adds an integrating spend management solution to Procure-to-pay that allows companies to achieve savings through tighter internal controls, greater supply chain efficiency, and better vendor/supplier relationship management.

 What is the S2P process?

-As with the P2P process, the S2P process will vary by organization, but the basic outline should include:
+As with the Procure-to-pay process, the Source-to-Pay process will vary by organization, but the basic outline should include:

-• Demand – A need for new inventory or a reassessment of prices and contracts is identified.
+• Demand – A need for new inventory or reassessment of prices and contracts is identified.

-• Sourcing – The S2P platform uses data generated from market trends, historic records, and user-entered data to identify and assess the available options for meeting the organization’s needs.
+• Sourcing – The S2P platform uses data generated from market trends, historical records, and user-entered data to identify and assess the available options for meeting the organization’s needs.

 • Order placement and tracking – Once a contract is in place, orders can be placed electronically through the system and will be tracked through to delivery.